JeffersonLab/clas12-timeline/doc/procedure.md

 ## 🟢 Step 1: Histogramming

 This step reads input HIPO files (_e.g._, DST or `mon` files) and produces histograms and auxiliary files, which are then consumed by Step 2 to produce the timelines.
-Since many input files are read, it is recommended to use a computing cluster.

-This step can either be run during the usual data cooking procedure, using [`clas12-workflow`](https://github.com/baltzell/clas12-workflow) (see its usage guide), or it may be run separately on already-cooked data using:
+Run:
 ```bash
 qtl histogram
 ```
 Running it with no arguments will print the usage guide; use the `--help` option for more detailed guidance.

 > [!NOTE]
+> This step is integrated in the chef's cooking workflow; see the [chef's guide](/doc/chef_guide.md) for more information.

+> [!NOTE]
 > If you are performing physics QA for QADB, consider using [**prescaled trains**](/qa-physics/prescaler) (and `qtl histogram` will need the `--flatdir` argument)

 ### Example
-If using `clas12-workflow`, see it's documentation; otherwise if using `qtl histogram`:
 ```bash
 qtl histogram -d rga_sp19_v5 /volatile/clas12/rg-a/production/pass0/sp19/v5/mon
 ```